Your bachelor thesis

 - In their penultimate semester (typically 5th) students enroll in Diploma Seminar I. (IRE115)

 - For students starting in Fall - between September 1st and October 15th students seek out a supervisor based on lecturers’ supervisor fields.
-Consult and specify a topic to be entered into the IS by October 15th
+Consult and specify a topic + format to be entered into the IS by October 15th

-- Students then proceed to consult and fulfill the requirements of Diploma Seminar I. (IRE115)
+- Students then proceed to consult and fulfill the requirements of Diploma Seminar I. (IRE115) by submitting into the homework vault of their supervisor under the IRE115 code before January 19th

 - In their final semester (typically 6th) students enroll in Diploma Seminar II (IRE116) and proceed writing to fulfill the requirements therein